ybgskr12/Reforestation/README.md

-## My pet mouse 'Elvis' died last night.
-He was caught in a trap..
+## Every machine in the coin factory broke down all of a sudden without explanation.
+It just doesn’t make any cents.